Interoperability Meaning and Relevance for success.

 What is the significance of interoperability, and why is it so critical?

 Interoperability is critical to the smooth flow of information between computer systems.
 Organizations in a wide range of industries can take advantage of this essential feature.
-Interoperability has many benefits, they include:
+Interoperability has many benefits, including:

 • Responsiveness: Information-gathering business systems can link and distribute the data with the appropriate parties quickly and automatically.